robert/robert.github.com/_posts/2014-01-06-how-to-win-at-dinner-party-the-blue-eyed-islanders.md

 <h3 style="font-weight: bolder">0.
 The setup</h3>

 If you want to completely obliterate someone's standing in your group (for example a rival alpha male or a romantic enemy), try and tempt them into venturing another, infinitely inferior brainteaser that you can use as a segue into stomping them mercilessly into the ground.
-However, by the time you've finished, no one will remember anything else that happened earlier, so feel free to shoehorn it in with a complete non-sequiteur too.
+However, by the time you've finished, no one will remember anything else that happened earlier, so feel free to shoehorn it in with a complete non-sequitur too.
 Take care not to start too late in the evening or just before an interval in the proceedings like a change of course.
 As with any tour de force, you do not want to have to pause for plate-clattering or mass urination.

 <h3 style="font-weight: bolder">1.
 The basic puzzle</h3>